10 Things Funeral Directors Don't Want You to Know

 - 9. Grandma or Grandpa's knee joint could be used later in this interesting way.

 - 10. Buying new clothes isn't necessary.

-At some point, we’ll all face the uncomfortable task of burying a family member or friend.
+At some point, we'll all need to face the uncomfortable task of burying a family member or friend.
 With so many unknowns, it can be difficult to determine how best to lay your loved one to rest.
 Should you get a "protective casket?"
 How can you plan a heartfelt service on a limited budget?
 What is permitted inside of the casket?
 The list goes on and on.
-Below, 10 little-known facts and cost-saving tips that could save you thousands when you’re inevitably asked to plan a funeral.
+Below are 10 little-known facts and cost-saving tips that could save you thousands when you're inevitably asked to plan a funeral.

 1. You can buy a cheaper casket at big-box stores.

 Costco and Sam's Club are known for their bargain bulk buys, but what you probably don't know is that both warehouses sell coffins, too.